Iam-wolfie/DBMS-OOP/README.md

 #
 ## 📖Introduction
 <p align="justify">
-Prestige Wheels is a Java and Database Management System (DBMS) project designed particularly for a car dealership.
+Prestige Wheels is an OOP and Database Management System (DBMS) project designed particularly for a car dealership.
 This system's main goal is to effectively track and control the company's expenditures for employees, managers, and products.
 Prestige Wheels also serves as a repository for storing essential information about employees, managers, customers, suppliers, and the various products in the company's inventory.
 </p>

 #